COSCUP/COSCUP-Volunteer/docs_dev/docs/security.md

 # Security

-If you find an bug or issue from **COSCUP-Volunteer**, please raise the issue at [here](https://github.com/COSCUP/COSCUP-Volunteer/issues).
+If you find any bugs or issues from **COSCUP-Volunteer**, please raise the issue [here](https://github.com/COSCUP/COSCUP-Volunteer/issues).

 ## Encrypted